Skip to main content

 “Which class do you study in?”
 Sharat asked, eyeing her reluctant face briefly as Kalyani looked taken aback.
 She had last been to school before she stepped into womanhood.
 Her father did not believe it was needed for her to study any more now that she would be married in a year or two.

 “Nirbhaya ruined my braid, Didi.”
 She cried.
 Sharat looked up at the remains of the braid on her hair and let out a laugh.
 Not a suppressed chuckle but a full-fledged laugh.
-That made Abhaya more angry and tears streamed down her cheeks as Kalyani rushed to her.
+That made Abhaya angrier, and tears streamed down her cheeks as Kalyani rushed to her.

 “Let me fix it, stop crying.”
 She softly tried to pacify her sister.

 “Your hair looks like a crow’s nest.”
-Sharat’s amused words made Kalyani gasp inwardly as Abhaya yelled at him “Naw Da, you are very bad.”
-Kalyani in a reflex glared at Sharat, making him stop.
+Sharat’s amused words made Kalyani gasp inwardly as Abhaya yelled at him, “Naw Da, you are very bad.”
+Kalyani, in a reflex, glared at Sharat, making him stop.
 She took Abhaya by her hand, shook her head in disappointment at the utter childishness of Naw Da and left the room.
-It was after she left and one more Goja was in Sharat’s hand that he realised he stopped laughing the moment Kalyani Didi glared at him, like a teacher at school or his mother at home.
-He was not afraid of glares from girls, why did he stop?
+It was after she left, and one more Goja was in Sharat’s hand, that he realised he had stopped laughing the moment Kalyani Didi glared at him, like a teacher at school or his mother at home.
+He was not afraid of glares from girls, but why did he stop?

-It was Kali Pujo the next year when Sharat was home from his first few months at college and Nonibala Debi insisted on taking Protima and Bimala, the newlywed sisters-in-law to the Samsan Kali Mandir near the Bazaar.
-When she expressed her desire to the Mukhopadhyay Ginni she insisted on coming along with her daughters-in-law and eldest daughter.
-Naturally, Sharat was entrusted with the task of taking the ladies to the temple and festival grounds where thousands of people lit lamps and made wishes hoping they would come true.
+It was Kali Pujo the next year when Sharat was home from his first few months at college and Nonibala Debi insisted on taking Protima and Bimala, the newlywed sisters-in-law, to the Samsan Kali Mandir near the Bazaar.
+When she expressed her desire to Mukhopadhyay Ginni, she insisted on coming along with her daughters-in-law and eldest daughter.
+Naturally, Sharat was entrusted with the task of taking the ladies to the temple and festival grounds where thousands of people lit lamps and made wishes, hoping they would come true.

 “You go on, I will pay for them.”
 He insisted as his sisters-in-law obliged.
 He took out a few pennies from his pocket to pay the vendor.

 “Oh…” Sharat sighed in relief.
 “Yes…” Kalyani shook her head and walked away.
-He could see her from in between the rows of lamps, her face illuminated by them, as she lit her lamp placed it down and closed her eyes to pray.
-Sharat did not believe in prayers but the innocence with which she prayed made him wish that her wishes came true.
+He could see her from in between the rows of lamps, her face illuminated by them, as she lit her lamp, placed it down and closed her eyes to pray.
+Sharat did not believe in prayers, but the innocence with which she prayed made him wish that her wishes came true.
 He wondered what she prayed for.
-He had a hint of a smile on his lips as it oddly reminded him of his mother and her firm belief in miracles even when his father said otherwise.
-They had these familial bickerings over it, that ended with his mother making the dishes he hated to have.
+He had a hint of a smile on his lips as it oddly reminded him of his mother and her firm belief in miracles, even when his father said otherwise.
+They had these familial bickerings over it, which ended with his mother making the dishes he hated to have.
 Although he was in favour of his father, dare he say that to his mother?
-Now that he lived away from home, every time he saw someone pray like that it oddly reminded him of home.
+Now that he lived away from home, every time he saw someone pray like that, it oddly reminded him of home.
 Kalyani reminded him of home.

-Nonibala Debi insisted on the Mukhopadhyay women having lunch at their place on a weekday mostly because the women of the Mukhopadhyay house barely went anywhere.
-Nonibala Debi got busy preparing for lunch from early morning and often Upendra would in jest remind his wife that they were friends coming over and not her daughter’s in-laws.
+Nonibala Debi insisted on the Mukhopadhyay women having lunch at their place on a weekday, mostly because the women of the Mukhopadhyay house barely went anywhere.
+Nonibala Debi got busy preparing for lunch from early morning, and often Upendra would in jest remind his wife that they were friends coming over and not her daughter’s in-laws.
 That meant Sharat would stay put in his room, gorge on the sumptuous spread his mother made, and wish Abhaya did not jump out of nowhere asking him questions.
 Her new addition was questions about Calcutta and college.
-One day she had asked if he met the Boro La’at Saheb her father kept talking of.
-Sharat had laughed and she ran away perhaps embarrassed.
-He heard from his mother how Police Kaka refused to educate the girls and Abhaya had stopped going to school after she ran away from home to catch a glimpse of the fishing nets.
+One day, she had asked if he had met the Boro La’at Saheb, her father kept talking of.
+Sharat had laughed, and she ran away, perhaps embarrassed.
+He heard from his mother how Police Kaka refused to educate the girls, and Abhaya had stopped going to school after she ran away from home to catch a glimpse of the fishing nets.
 Losing one’s privileges for education over fishing nets?
 Sharat wondered why nobody thought her to be as eccentric as he was.

 But Sharat’s plan to stay put in his room failed miserably as Swadhin dragged him out of hiding to play with the children.